 Yes, it might be fun to do Halloween with my kids.
 I might enjoy every minute of it.
 By now my children would be adults, possibly bringing their own children to my house to show their costumes to “Grandma.”
 I’d be posting pictures like crazy.
 But that’s not going to happen.
 Living out here in the spooky old woods, I don’t even get other people’s kids coming to the door.
 So I don’t have to buy candy.
 I still have a few of last year’s Tootsie Pops that I bought in a fit of optimism, but it’s too dark out here.
 If somebody knocks on the door, it might be a bear.

 Remember that even if you had children, you might not see them on Halloween.
-My father’s children, grandchildren and great-grandchildren all live far away, and he won’t see them on Halloween.
-Mostly he just worries about trick-or-treaters smashing his plants and trashing his yard.
+My father’s children, grandchildren and great-grandchildren all lived far away, and he didn’t see them on Halloween.
+Mostly he just worried about trick-or-treaters smashing his plants and trashing his yard.

 If you live in civilization, you can enjoy decorating your house and yard and offering tricks and treats to the neighborhood kids.
 Dress up, get silly.
 If you don’t have a kid, be a kid.

 Or put on your own costume and go party with other adults.
 Karaoke, anyone?
 Pumpkin-tinis?
 Dancing to “The Monster Mash?”

 If someone is pushing you to watch them and their kids have fun, you can go and be the fun “auntie” or “uncle.”
 You can also say no, stay home, turn out the porch light and watch TV.
 It’s okay.

 What are your plans for Halloween?
 Are you looking forward to it or dreading it?